Re-GameDev/Codename-Chaos/README.md

 # Posting a WebGL Build
 Push a build into the folder: /Build/

-A WebGL build hosted here should be autohosted (may take a couple minutes to be live after repo checkin.
+A WebGL build hosted here should be autohosted, but may take a couple minutes to be live after repo checkin.

 You can then see it live at the following URL: https://re-gamedev.github.io/Codename-Chaos/